itsmealex79/puphpet-digitalocean-lamp/README.md

 # puphpet-digitalocean-lamp
-A demo for creating a LAMP droplet on DigitalOcean.
+A proof of concept project for creating a LAMP droplet on DigitalOcean.

 ## Configuration: config.yaml
 Copy the file config-init.yaml as config.yaml.
 The config.yaml file is ignored so that your private information is not published to your git repository.